-ID# CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank that Deloitte could not access Production data without masking when testing. hamper the UAT E2E testing for Cycle 3.
-Also, no batch should run to process files from Prod SFTP server for SIT or UAT 109 Mike Tully Testing Quality Scripting Efforts for Release 7 - #386 The quality of some the UAT test scripts created to date will not thoroughly test the system.
-For example, Long Term Care does not account for time travel - (application pending resource or income information, medical documentation needed for LOC review, the actual LOC review, etc.), changes made to an existing, ongoing case - both stand alone and with SNAP, Plan of Care (which could be entered after the initial LTSS/HCBS authorization - once agency is found) this is needed to generate the Cost of Care in Wrap up, CSRA and how it is integrated into the LTSS/HCBS application, Transfer Penalties and impacts of the various types of assets and how joint ownership with non-hh members impact eligibility, etc. MMIS transactions for all LTSS/HCBS (MMIS transactions for 1E, 1F, 1G, 1U would also be generated depending on the LOC and living arrangement.)
+ID # CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank 109 Mike Tully Testing Quality Scripting Efforts for Release 7 - #386 The quality of some the UAT test scripts created to date will not thoroughly test the system.
+For example, Long Term Care does not account for time travel - (application pending resource or income information, medical documentation needed for LOC review, the actual LOC review, etc.), changes made to an existing, ongoing case - both stand alone and with SNAP, Plan of Care (which could be entered after the initial LTSS/HCBS authorization - once agency is found) this is needed to generate the Cost of Care in Wrap up, CSRA and how it is integrated into the LTSS/HCBS application, Transfer Penalties and impacts of the various types of assets and how joint ownership with non-hh members impact eligibility, etc. MMIS transactions for 1E, 1F, 1G, 1U would also be generated depending on the LOC and living arrangement.)
 The State should review the functionality within each agency and ensure the scenarios and level of detail will sufficiently test the business functionality, all test scenarios should be vetted for accuracy and thoroughness before being executed.
-High 119 Bobby Malhotra Technical Quality HIX/IE Downtime Dependency - #397 The single database model will have a common physical database for both the Phase 1 Citizen Portal and Phase 2 Worker Portal systems.
-With the centralization of common systems, features will be maintained in the Phase 2 Worker Portal data source.
-During "HIX/IES" system downtime, both applications will go down.
-Determine if the customer interface will be available during IES downtime, how and where data entered by the customer will be stored, and that data will not be lost.
-Identify if there will there be a disaster solution when the IES is down.
-The State should require Deloitte to document different scenarios when the HIX portal will be affected, due to IES downtime.
-This may also impact batch execution as well as supporting the HIX portal.
-Medium 98 Gloria Darby Quality Assuranc e Quality Section 508 Compliance (Accessibility) Testing - #368 Section 508 requires that all website content be accessible to people with disabilities It was inadvertently discovered that a list of codes were being excluded from Deloitte's CSG recommends the State identify testers who are visually or hearing impaired to test the accessibility functionality.
-Medium
+High 185 Bobby Malhotra Technical Scope Several Interfaces not Initially Identified Deloitte conducted the interfaces reconciliation with the State to determine if there are any gaps, or any existing interfaces, that have been missed during initial period of the project.
+To date, significant number of gaps have been identified.
+There is a high risk pertaining to such interfaces, as most of them identified during reconciliation will not be ready by Go-live.
+The reconciliation process should be completed at earliest possible to determine the interface gaps, involvement of all the agencies is critical.
+The State should require Deloitte to compile the list of gaps and accelerate the development, testing process so it can be successfully tested in UAT before deploying in production.
+High 111 Bobby Malhotra Requirem ents Quality Existing Plan Deliverables not Updated and Revised - #388 The system architecture, DR plan, capacity plan, database development, configuration plan, and others have not been updated with the new Phase 2 single database design.
+These deliverables will be required during the maintenance period and to support future system audits on the UHIP system.
+Additionally, the total number of environments, servers, and licensed software installations may be in excess of original The State should acknowledge and encourage Deloitte to update the technology and database related existing deliverables.
+The State should identify all essential technical documents for Deloitte to update to reflect the single database design.
+The State should request a Software Licensing Analysis and True-Up from Deloitte to provide an audit and High